-Beginning July 1, 2020, the City of Fremont will be permanently removing the two collection containers at Azeveda Park that have been provided for residents of the 28 Palms Neighborhood.
-These containers were a temporary measure to help the neighborhood manage palm tree debris.
+On September 1, 2020, the two collection containers at Azeveda Park will be permanently removed.
+These containers were a temporary measure to help the 28 Palms neighborhood manage palm tree debris.

 It continues to be each resident’s responsibility to maintain the street tree(s) in front of their home including picking up the fronds and debris that may fall into the street.

 How to Dispose of Palm Fronds

-- Self Haul to Public Disposal Facility – Residents can take palm fronds and miscellaneous trash to the waste disposal site at 41149 Boyce Road.
+- Pay to Self Haul to Public Disposal Facility: Residents can take palm fronds and other garbage to the waste disposal site at 41149 Boyce Road.
 Please note there is a minimum dump fee of $53.60.

 Residents who have a palm street tree are eligible to participate in the City’s 50-50 Street Tree Program.
-This program will reimburse the property owner for up to 50% ($750 maximum/tree with a maximum of two trees per property) of the cost to maintenance prune a permitted street tree(s).
+This program reimburses the property owner for up to 50% ($750 maximum/tree with a maximum of two trees per property) of the cost to maintenance prune a permitted street tree(s).
 In addition to pruning, any property owner wishing to remove and replace a palm street tree with an issued permit will be eligible for the 50-50 Street Tree Program.
-Please note work must be completed by pre-approved contractors and funds for the 50-50 Street Tree Program are available on a first-come, first-served basis.
-For more information, please visit www.fremont.gov/trees.
+Please note work must be completed by pre-approved contractors and funds are available on a first-come, first-served basis.

 The City values the role each resident plays in keeping the neighborhoods attractive and neat and improving the livability of Fremont.